-The 2017 World Table Tennis Championships that will start on May 29th in Düsseldorf will host many important meetings.
-As usual, the ITTF and other Continental and National associations take advantage of the most international event of the year to discuss a bunch of topics related to the table tennis management and development.
-The full list can be checked here.
+The 2017 World Table Tennis Championships, which start on May 29th in Düsseldorf, will host many important meetings.
+As usual, the ITTF and other Continental and National Associations take advantage of the most important international event of the year to discuss a number of topics related to table tennis management and development.
+The full list can be checked out here.

-From all the scheduled meetings, the 2017 Anual General Meeting will stand out because of its importance: the new ITTF President for the next four years will be elected at it.
-Today, Thomas Weikert, the current President, is presenting his candidacy.
-Apart from him, two more candidates did it before: Khalil Al-Mohannadi and Jean Michel Saive.
+From all the scheduled meetings, the 2017 Annual General Meeting will stand out because of its importance: the ITTF President for the next four years will be elected at it.
+Today, Thomas Weikert, the current president, is presenting his candidacy.
+Apart from him, two other candidates have already announced their bids: Khalil Al-Mohannadi and Jean Michel Saive.

-In this article, we will analyze the candidates’ curriculum vitae and key proposals to cast some light on the possible future of table tennis.
+In this article, we will analyze the candidates’ previous experience and their key proposals to cast some light on the possible future of table tennis.

-We will present now the three candidates, following the order in which they officially presented his candidacy for the ITTF Presidency.
+We will present the three candidates, following the order in which they officially announced their candidacy for the ITTF Presidency.

-Khalil Al-Mohannadi’s candidacy was the first one to be presented on December 2016.
-The recently elected President of the Arab Table Tennis Union has been member of the ITTF Executive Commitee since 2007, having a Vice-President role since 2015.
-Apart from that, he is the Qatar Table Tennis Association President since 1995.
+Khalil Al-Mohannadi’s candidacy was the first one to be announced in December 2016.
+The recently-elected President of the Arab Table Tennis Union has been a member of the ITTF Executive Committee since 2007, having the Vice-President role since 2015.
+Apart from that, he has been the Qatar Table Tennis Association President since 1995.

-Qatar is known for hosting many pretigious events in the recent times:
+Qatar has gained a reputation for hosting many prestigious events in recent times:

 “I am proud that the Qatar Table Tennis Association has made huge progress during my years of office and has become one of the leading and most successful organizers of high level world table tennis events” — Khalil Al-Mohannadi